bioinf-mcb/DeepFRI/README.md

 # Data

 Data (train and validation) used for training deepFRI v1.1 model are provided as TensorFlow-specific `TFRecord` and require a few TB of disk space.
-If you wish to get access to that files, please write to: <pawel.szczerbiak@uj.edu.pl>.
+If you wish to get access to that files, please write to: <p.szczerbiak@sanoscience.org>.

 # Pretrained models